cmu-sei/CDAS/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.
+For detailed instructions on how to configure and use CDAS, see the [User Guide](UserGuide.md).

 ### Prerequisites